apnadkarni/blt/man/table.rst

     The default is "none".

+  **-weight** *number*
+    Specifies the weight that should be given to *columnIndex* when there is extra room.
+A higher number indicates that this column should be preferred.

   **-width** *width*
     Specifies the limits within that the width of the column may expand or shrink.  *Width* is a list of bounding values.
 See the section